amueller/columbia-website/_comsw4995s20/home.md

 #### Waiting list
 Undergraduate and Master students not in the DSI program will be admitted from the waiting list in order of position on the waiting list.
-Right now there are about 90 students on the waiting list for currently 6 open spacesi (though more might open up).
-If you're in an undergraduate or Master program, please don't email the instructor about admission to the class.
+The class has been extended to 225 students to accommodate the demand.

 #### Auditing Applied Machine Learning
 If you are not able to enroll in the course or would like to audit for other